ixFelix/ML-Assignments/README.md

 # ML-Assignments

-Solutions for the weekly Assignments in the Pattern Recognition/Machine Learning course in the Wintersemester 18/19 for which I am the Teaching Assistant.
+Solutions for the weekly Assignments in the Pattern Recognition/Machine Learning course in the Wintersemester 18/19 at Freie Universität Berlin, for which I am the Teaching Assistant.